-Techtalk: Transaction history — Why it took so long to implement it
+Why it took so long to implement the transaction history

 While it doesn’t seem like a big deal, it was quite hard to implement a transaction history.
 Here is the reason as to why and how we managed to do it.